Republic of San Marino

 San Marino is an active player in the international community.
 Currently, the Republic has diplomatic relations with over 70 countries.
 Italy is the only country represented by an ambassador resident in San Marino.
 The Papal Nuncio, based in Rome, is the dean of San Marino's diplomatic corps.

 San Marino is a full member of the United Nations (UN), International Court of Justice (ICJ), United Nations Educational, Scientific and Cultural Organization (UNESCO), International Monetary Fund (IMF), World Health Organization (WHO), World Tourism Organization (WTO), Council of Europe, International Red Cross Organization, the International Institution for the Unification of Private Law (UNIDROIIT), and Interpol, among others.
 It also cooperates with UNICEF and the United Nations High Commission for Refugees (UNHCR) and has official relations with the European Union (EU).
-From May-November 1990, San Marino held the semi-annual presidency of the Committee of Ministers of the Council of Europe, headquartered in Strasbourg, France; it holds the presidency again November 2006-May 2007.
+From May-November 1990 and from November 2006-May 2007, San Marino held the semi-annual presidency of the Committee of Ministers of the Council of Europe, headquartered in Strasbourg, France.

 U.S.-SAN MARINO RELATIONS

 The United States and San Marino enjoy friendly diplomatic relations.
 San Marino consistently supports U.S. foreign policy positions, as well as U.S. candidates to international organizations.
 The two countries are on excellent terms.
 In September 2006 President George W. Bush appointed Ambassador to Italy Ronald P. Spogli to serve concurrently as Ambassador to San Marino.
-Ambassador Spogli is the first U.S. Ambassador to San Marino in the country's history.
-For consular purposes, the republic is within the jurisdiction of the Florence consular district.
+Ambassador Spogli was the first U.S. Ambassador to San Marino in the country's history.
+In July 2007, Ambassador Paolo Rondelli became San Marino's first ambassador to the U.S. For consular purposes, the republic is within the jurisdiction of the Florence consular district.
 Consulate officials regularly visit San Marino to carry out diplomatic demarches, represent U.S. interests, and administer consular services.